 Cost-Effective Wild Hog Strategy Saves Habitat and Species

-The coastal management program used a helicopter to quickly cover 39,000 acres and eliminate habitat-destroying hogs.
+The Takeaway: The coastal management program used a helicopter to quickly cover 39,000 acres and eliminate habitat-destroying hogs.

 Feral swine, also known as wild hogs, are very rough on the state’s coastal preserves and the creatures that live there.
 By the hundreds these hogs uproot and erode soil, degrading water quality and causing invasion by non-native plant species.
 Some hogs harbor diseases dangerous to livestock and humans, and they feast on sea turtles, marshbirds, and other creatures.